DustinBaker22/udacity/udacity.md

 Notice that the syntax for the constructor object has changed.
 We use the keyword "this", which is refering to our function "person".
 We could write "person.firstName = firstName;"" instead but for our code to look cleaner and more effecient the keyword "this" is symantically correct.
 Also instead of the use of commas, we use semi-colons in order to separate our code.

-SHOULD I START BY USING PERSON.FIRSTNAME = FIRSTNAME TO KILL SOME TIME?

 ```
 var Person = function(firstName, lastName, age) {
   this.firstName = firstName;